GACJ/callingitround/content/docs/calling/finding_your_voice/index.md

 {{< figure src="pb5.png" class="float-right" >}}

 **Go, next time!** This call tells your band to stop ringing rounds and start ringing the method.
-Some people will exclusively say “Go, next time!” but others include the method name and would say something like “Go, Plain Bob Minor!”.
+Some people will exclusively say “Go, next time!” but others include the method name and would say something like “Go, Plain Bob Doubles!”.
 Either is fine.
 Using the latter convention is particularly helpful if there was any confusion about which method or stage was going to be rung before ringing started (e.g., if there was a kerfuffle over whether to ring minor or doubles).
 Others will choose to include different information such as “Go, next handstroke!” or “Go, Double Norwich at next backstroke!”, especially if there is an unusual start for a date touch or something.
 You can use your judgement and when in doubt, “Go, [method here]” is a safe bet.

 The **Go** call is often made right before (or right as) the treble is leading at handstroke.
 Then the band has a handstroke and a backstroke to prepare to start moving around.
 However, on higher stages (or on heavier peals of bells), the call is often made a little later so as not to confuse the back bells, who are often finishing a backstroke as the treble starts the handstroke of the next row.
 I suggest watching what the other callers in your tower do, and see how it affects the start of the method.
 After a while watching, you’ll be able to get a sense for where to put this call to make it effective.
 When you go visiting, if you’re asked to call it’s wise to take a moment to think through how the differences in the bells may affect how you call.
 Louder bells or quieter voices, for example, may persuade you to make calls in the gaps between rows so that you can be heard sufficiently well.

-**Bob!** Or **Single!** or ....
-This call tells your band that it’s time to change the pattern a little bit.
+**Bob!** or **Single!** This call tells your band that it’s time to change the pattern a little bit.
 In most methods, this call is made right before the row where the treble’s backstroke will be in 2; that is, a whole pull before the call will take effect.
 Sometimes the call can be made a little later.
 For example, a handbell caller may make the call in the middle of the row where the treble’s backstroke is in 2, since there is no need to give the heavy bells quite as much time to maneuver.

 **This will be all!** or **That’s all!** This call (and variants thereof) tells your band to stop ringing the method and start ringing rounds again.
 This call has perhaps the most wiggle-room in terms of where to put it!
 If the touch is about to come round at a backstroke, some callers will say “That’s all!” right before the treble’s _handstroke_ in 1 in the previous row, though this author typically makes the call later than that.
 Other callers will announce the coming rounds at the middle or end of the row where the treble’s handstroke was in 1.
 In other situations, especially if the touch is about to come round at handstroke, callers will announce “That’s all!” in the gap right before the bells come into rounds.
 In handbells, this call is not infrequently made as late as in the middle of the rounds themselves!
 When you are first learning to call, you are likely going to be calling a touch that comes round at backstroke.
 If you resolve to say “This will be all!” right before the treble’s handstroke in 1, even if you are a little late it will likely be fine.

-**Stand next** or **Stand** or...: This call lets the ringers know it’s time to set their bells.
+**Stand next** or **Stand** This call lets the ringers know it’s time to set their bells.
 “Stand!” is often said at a similar point in the rounds to when “Go, next time!” is said, and for similar reasons; you need to give the back bells enough warning to prepare to set their bells, but not confuse anyone by calling it too early.

 ## Tips for speaking clearly